amperity/dialog/doc/configuration.md

 provide your own function by specifying a qualified symbol as the `:format`.
 This will be resolved to a var during initialization and called on events to produce the message string.

+### Output Levels

+If you need to override the global levels for events on specific outputs, you can provide the same `:level` and `:levels` settings [described above](#logger-levels).
+These will let you adjust the thresholds for events being written to each specific output, but note the following caveats:

+- You can only raise logger thresholds, not lower them - if an event is not logged because it doesn't meet the global threshold for that logger, it will never be sent to the outputs for evaluation.
+- Output levels do not have the same performance optimizations as the global levels, because the results are not cached and the event has to have made it from the SLF4J framework into a Clojure event map and handed to Dialog.
+- You cannot adjust output levels dynamically, short of reloading the whole config.
+(This is why there is no `:blocked` equivalent.)